Requirements

 Final Public Oral Exam

-When research is completed, the student writes the dissertation, which is then read by the advisor.
+When research is completed, the student writes the dissertation, which is then read by the adviser.
 Two second readers, chosen by the student, read the dissertation.
 Usually the second readers are the other members of the students' thesis committee.
 Upon approval, the student gives a final public oral presentation of his or her research to the department.